allegheny-college-cmpsc-481-spring-2020/cmpsc-481-software-innovation-2-final-presentation-team1/README.md

   * Role-by-role summaries which describe how your work in that role contributed to "highlights" or addressed challenges
   * The main successes and improvements from the module and how your group either continued those successes or implemented improvements
 - [ ] An overall review of the group's work on the module and a discussion of its relative success
-- [ ] A member-by-member summary of lessons learned, take-aways, and personal achievements
+- [ ] A member-by-member summary of lessons learned, take-aways, personal achievements, and skills gained or that a team member has become aware that they're suited to

 * If creating a slide deck or other presentation format, include a PDF or video file in the `presentation` directory, and